dillydill123/inventory-setups/README.md

 If you need help, have any suggestions, or notice any bugs, you can comment them here in the issues section.
 If you do not have a github account, you can send a message to this reddit account: https://www.reddit.com/user/rlis1234

 ### Changelog

+##### 1.10
+Added update window for patch notes and helpful links.
+Added configuration option to make all slots fuzzy in new setups.
+Added fuzzy options for additional filtered items.
+Made stack comparison slot specific.

 ##### 1.9
 Reworked Variation Differences into Fuzzy Filtering, added specific filtering, more config settings, and improved update by search input